1. Why use this guide?

 The best place to start a search for records of a dockyard worker is in the various records of pay.

 You will need to know the relevant yard and rough dates of employment.
 You can only search by yard or ship's name, as these records have not been catalogued by personal name.

-If you do not know the name of a dockyard, you can find abridged lists on the National Maritime Museum website or on websites such as Wikipedia.
-Alternatively you can browse ADM 42 to get an idea of what dockyards are covered.
-Dockyards also changed their name so you may need to search using alternative names (see appendix below).
+If you do not know the name of a dockyard, find an abridged list on the National Maritime Museum website or see the further reading section.
+Alternatively browse ADM 42 to get an idea of what dockyards are covered.
+Dockyards did change their name so you may need to search using alternative names (see appendix below).